June 1, 2016

 Here are three grey tree frogs that were hanging around the night of the toads.
 The middle one is NOT one of the usual colors grey tree frogs can assume.
 (It was near the light of the lamp.)

 The harvestmen (or [grand]daddy-long-legs) are big enough now that their patterns can be distinguished...

 More spider babies.
 They look like the baby Cross Orb Weavers from last year.
 We'll see who they turn into this year.
 This lovely sleek red-legged black spider was a new one to me!
+I still want to call it a Filmy Dome Spider, but no such ID yet.
 The common house spiders are getting really big now and you can see their subtle color changes.

 There is always some murder and mayhem going on.
 It was dark down inside this Dame's rocket flower head, but that seems to be a tiny crab spider taking on another killer, an assassin bug nymph.
 Of course the crabs aren't the only enemy of the assassins.
 This ground crab spider is lovely dark shades of purple.
 And here's another ground crab of two tones.

 Remember the ghost spiders?
 This one was lurking near a nest of baby spiders.
 This one is either a grass spider or a jumper.
 But this is the little orchard orb weaver grown up a bit.